 Ensure that when examining code that you take into account that a variable can be bound (or rebound) to another object (of same or different type) at any time; and

 Variables local to a function are deleted automatically when the encompassing function is exited but, though not a common practice, you can also explicitly delete variables using the del statement when they are no longer needed.

+Consider using ResourceWarning to detect implicit reclamation of resources.

 6.19 Unused Variable [YZS]

-The applicability to language and guidance to language users sections of the E.19 write-up are applicable here.
+The applicability to language and guidance to language users sections of TR 24772-1 clause 6.18 Dead Store [WXQ] write-up are applicable to Python.

 6.20 Identifier Name Reuse [YOW]